Energy Resources Policy and Administration

 - Students pursuing PSU's Graduate Certificate in Energy Policy and Management, for which PA 567 is one of two core courses.

 - Date/Time: Wednesday, 6:40-9:20 pm, September 29 - December 8, 2021, 11 sessions

 - Location: PSU Parkmil Building, Room 11 (Zoom option also available)

 - Instructor: Dr. Hal Nelson, plus many guest speakers including Jeff Hammarlund who taught this course for 25 years prior to his retirement.

-- Continuing Legal Education Credit will be available
+- Continuing Legal Education (CLE) Credit will be available

-Distance Learning: This course has long been taught through a distance learning classroom, which has made in possible for interested participants living throughout the region and beyond to stream the course live on their personal devices and to use the chat function to ask questions and participate in class discussions.
+Remote (Zoom) Option: This course has long been taught through a remote classroom, which has made it possible for interested participants living throughout the region and beyond to stream the course live on their personal devices and to use the chat function to ask questions and participate in class discussions.
 As a result, we have many years of experience offering this course remotely.
-With the COVID pandemic, all participants (students, faculty, and guest speakers) will stream class sessions live on their computers using PSU’s Zoom account.
+In accordance with PSU's announcement of its return to campus starting Fall 2021, this course will be offered in person but the Zoom option will continue to be offered.
 In addition, all class participants will have access to recordings of each session which they can view at their convenience.